firstpj/Awesome-book6/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Awesome Books Project <a name="about-project"></a>
+# 📖Awesome Books Project <a name="about-project"></a>

-***Awesome books*** is a simple website that displays a list of books and allows you to add and remove books from that list.
+***Awesome books ES6*** is a simple website that displays a list of books and allows you to add and remove books from that list.
 Main objective is to implement data management in JavaScript.

 ## 🛠 Built With <a name="built-with"></a>
 - HTML.